 A Charitable Gift Annuity provides a guaranteed stream of income for the lifetime of one or two individuals.
 The amount of income is based on the age(s) of the annuity income recipient(s) at the time the charitable gift annuity is established.
 Visit the Charitable Gift Annuity page to learn more, or contact PLU’s Gift Planning Team at email@example.com for a confidential illustration of how a charitable gift annuity will work for you.

 Does PLU have to be the trustee of a Charitable Remainder Trust?

 No. While the university does serve as trustee for many charitable remainder trusts, an individual, a bank, trust company or other financial institution can serve as trustee of a charitable trust.

 Can I leave PLU a portion of my IRA?

-A. Yes – and by doing so you not only provide a gift to PLU but you save potential taxes for your heirs!
+Yes – and by doing so you not only provide a gift to PLU but you save potential taxes for your heirs!
 Most IRA custodians can provide you with a form that allows you to name PLU as a partial beneficiary of your IRA.
-If you have questions or required assistance, please contact our Gift Planning Team at email@example.com.
-You can also read this article on our Gift Planning page.
+Visit http://plu.giftplans.org/index.php?cID=104 for more information.
+If you have questions or require assistance, please contact our Gift Planning Team at firstname.lastname@example.org.